 Serve and enjoy!

-This shot will shake up to be about 2 1/4 ounces.
-That might not fit into your shot glass unless it's a very tall one.
+This shot shakes up to about 2 1/4 ounces.
+Unless it's a tall one, that might not fit into your shot glass.
 The solution is to strain it into a rocks glass or create two shorter shots and share it with a friend.

-As it often goes with drinks that have long-standing popularity, there are a number of ways to make the Alabama Slammer.
-Try one of these shooters instead, they're all made the same way: shake it, strain it, and shoot it.
+As it often goes with drinks that have long-standing popularity, there are a number of ways to make the Alabama slammer.
+Try one of these versions instead, they're all made the same way: shake it, strain it, and shoot it.

-- With Grenadine: Mix 1 ounce each amaretto and Southern Comfort with 1/2 ounce each lime juice and grenadine.
+- With Lime and Grenadine: Mix 1 ounce each amaretto and Southern Comfort with 1/2 ounce each lime juice and grenadine.

 - With Lemon: Mix 1/2 ounce sloe gin with 1 ounce each amaretto and Southern Comfort and add a dash of lemon juice.

-- With Jack Daniel's: Mix 1/2 ounce each amaretto, Jack Daniel's Tennessee Whiskey, orange juice, and creme de noyaux.
+- With Whiskey and Crème de Noyaux: Mix 1/2 ounce each amaretto, whiskey, orange juice, and creme de noyaux (or amaretto).

 Why So Many Alabama Slammers?

-During that time in bar history, it seems that everyone was throwing anything (and everything) into drinks and some of the most bizarre mixes were created.
-Not only were the drinks of this era super sweet and very fruity, they often included ingredients like the sloe gin and SoCo found in the Alabama Slammer.
-Not surprisingly, both of those spirits have also lost their mass appeal since that time.
+During that era, pro and amateur bartenders were throwing anything (and everything) into drinks and some bizarre mixes were created.
+The drinks were often super sweet and very fruity and included ingredients like the sloe gin and Southern Comfort found in the Alabama slammer (both of which have also since lost their mass appeal).

-As you can tell in the many Alabama Slammer recipes, the point was not always what was in the drink, but the final color.
-For one reason or another, bartenders (pro and amateurs alike) simply started to switch it up.
-Maybe one person didn't have sloe gin or another had a bottle of Jack Daniel's.
-If it was red and included amaretto, it seemed perfectly logical to call it an Alabama Slammer and this is not the only drink this happened to (the rum runner is another example, though there are many).
+For one reason or another, people started to switch up this recipe.
+It seems that the point was not always what was in the Alabama slammer, but the final color.
+Maybe one person didn't have sloe gin or another had a bottle of whiskey.
+If it was red and included amaretto, it seemed perfectly logical to call it an Alabama slammer.
+These "what's in the bar" adaptations happened to many drinks—the rum runner is another perfect example.